Racecar to run at Calhoun's Paradise Drag Strip on Sunday in honor of deceased owner

 When Richard Baumgartner was a child, his family said he always had a toy car in his hand, and by 10 years old he was helping his dad work on the real thing.

-He took that childhood passion for all things automotive and made a career out of it, working on cars in high school and at a gas station beginning at 15 years old, then racing a 1971 Chevrolet Chevelle in West Hampton, New York, when he was only 17, before moving to Canton and earning a wealth of accreditations working as a service advisor throughout his life.
+He took that childhood passion for all things automotive and made a career out of it, working on cars in high school and at a gas station beginning at 15 years old, then racing a 1971 Chevrolet Chevelle in West Hampton, New York, when he was only 17 years old, before moving to Canton and earning a wealth of accreditations while working as a service advisor throughout his life.

 The one thing he didn’t get to do, though, was race the 1983 Oldsmobile Cutlass he’d been working on for so long before he died.